What does an executor do?

 Multiple executors have been named and you need to coordinate with others

-Getting the executor responsibilities wrong can create serious problems.
-If proper procedures aren't followed during the probate process, beneficiaries may dispute the actions taken or question whether the executor acted fairly.
-Delays in administration, miscalculated distributions, or failure to settle debts can lead to legal disputes and additional costs.
+How executor responsibilities are carried out can affect the administration of the estate.
+Where procedures are not followed during the probate process, beneficiaries may sometimes dispute the actions taken or question whether the executor acted fairly.
+Delays in administration, miscalculated distributions, or unsettled debts can in some cases be associated with legal disputes and additional costs.

 What to consider